-In QuartzDesk web application 2.x, the monitoring REST API URLs could be accessed by users with the QuartzDeskMonitor J2EE security role.
-In QuartzDesk web application 3.x, these monitoring URLs can be accessed by all authenticated users.
+In QuartzDesk Web Application 2.x, the monitoring REST API URLs could be accessed by users with the QuartzDeskMonitor J2EE security role.
+In QuartzDesk Web Application 3.x, these monitoring URLs can be accessed by all authenticated users.

 We recommend that you create a dedicated user account to access these monitoring URLs.
-The user account can be created in Settings $\rightarrow$ Users in the QuartzDesk GUI.
+The user account can be created in Settings $\rightarrow$ Users in the QuartzDesk Web Application's GUI.

-All monitoring URLs in QuartzDesk 3.x support the HTTP Basic authentication scheme where the user's authentication credentials are passed in the Authorization HTTP header.
-Please note that the same authentication scheme was used by monitoring URLs in QuartzDesk 2.x.
+All monitoring URLs in QuartzDesk Web Application 3.x support the HTTP Basic authentication scheme where the user's authentication credentials are passed in the Authorization HTTP header.
+Please note that the same authentication scheme was used by monitoring URLs in QuartzDesk Web Application 2.x.